Granton boning knife – precise removal of bones and fat

 How do I maintain my Granton boning knife?

 Always wash the knife by hand and dry it immediately after use.
-Avoid the dishwasher, as it can damage both the blade and handle.
+Avoid the dishwasher, as it can damage both the blade and the handle.

 What does 56 HRC mean?